CursosAlbertoBasalo/qindel-clean_lead-23_02/src/2-structural/2-bridge/bridge.md

 ## Allows several (usually two) complex _subsystem_ to evolve _independently_

 It is the generalization of the adapter pattern.
-It allows to decouple objects by using an interface (the bridge) between their abstractions, so that the two can vary independently.
+It allows to decouple objects by using interfaces (the bridge) between their abstractions, so that the two can vary independently.

+The bridge pattern respects the SOLID principles, Open/Closed by using interfaces.
+Liskov Substitution by using composition instead of inheritance.
+And Interface Segregation depending on abstractions.

+Two clear concepts are the abstraction and the implementation.
+The abstraction is the interface that the client uses to interact with the object.
+The implementation is the object used by the abstraction.
+Both can evolve independently, only respecting the contract of their interfaces.

 ### Links